ARM-software/arm-trusted-firmware/docs/user-guide.md

     and it governs the return value of PSCI_FEATURES API for CPU_SUSPEND smc function id.

+*   `WARN_DEPRECATED`: This option decides whether to warn the usage of deprecated platform APIs and context management helpers within Trusted Firmware.
+It can take the value 1 (warn the use of deprecated APIs) or
+    0. The default is 0.

 #### ARM development platform specific build options

 *   `ARM_TSP_RAM_LOCATION`: location of the TSP binary.
 Options: